lenh0205/AspSample/Resolver/CodeTechnique/Others/Iterators.md

 > https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/collections

 # Iterators
+* -> enable us to **`maintain the simplicity of a 'foreach' loop`** when we **`need to use complex code to populate a list sequence`**

+* _this can be useful when we want to do the following:_
+* _modify the list sequence after the first foreach loop iteration_
+* _avoid fully loading a large list before the first iteration of a foreach loop.
+An example is a paged fetch to load a batch of table rows.
+Another example is the EnumerateFiles method, which implements iterators in .NET_
+* _encapsulate building the list in the iterator.
+In the iterator method, you can build the list and then yield each result in a loop_

 ## Usage
 * -> **an iterator** can occur as **`a method`** or **`get accessor`** (_an iterator cannot occur in an event, instance constructor, static constructor, or static finalizer_)